- Online Training

-Most coaches understand the importance of hip strengthening for sports performance and the unique demands on the joints with regards to stability AND strength in all three planes of motion.
+Most coaches understand the importance of internal and external hip rotation exercises for sports performance and the unique demands on the joints with regards to stability AND strength in all three planes of motion.

 The main hip extensors are the gluteus maximus and the hamstrings.
 They’re trained quite well with the staple sagittal plane movements like squats, deadlifts, and hip thrusts.
 The main hip abductors (in a neutral hip position) are the gluteus medius and minimus, and the tensor fascia latae.
 These muscles are trained well with simple hip abduction movements like straight leg abduction, hip hikes, and single leg deadlifts.
 And there are a whole host of hip external rotators, including the gluteus maximus, the piriformis, the obturator internus and externus, the superior and inferior gemellus, and parts of the gluteus medius and minimus.
 It’s clear that external rotation is of massive importance.